 In general, the difference is as follows:

 Sets: Sets contain exercises that build upon one another, like sub-steps in a question.
-For example, when you have question 1a, 1b, and 1c.
+For example, when you have questions 1a, 1b, and 1c.

 Sets are especially useful when you randomize variables.
 If exercises are related, and you need the outcome of one exercise to build upon that in another exercise, it does not make sense to generate new variables at every sub-step of a question.
 In that case, you would put the exercises in one set.
 Sets make sure that the exercises in the same set share the same random variables.